 - lattanyen oban

-Additionally, you'll also find several fruit trees and unique tropical plants among the palms.
+Additionally, I found several fruit trees and unique tropical plants among the palms.
 Below are some photos that I captured of the diverse plant life of this beautiful palm forest.

-Of course, you'll also find a wide range of wildlife here.
-Some of these are only found on Praslin including the Seychelles black parrot, which almost exclusively nests in the dead standing trunks of the coco de mer palm.
+Of course, there was also a wide range of wildlife in the reserve.
+Some of these are only found on Praslin including the Seychelles black parrot, which almost exclusively nests in the dead-standing trunks of the coco de mer palm.

 Unfortunately, I didn't get an opportunity to spot the black parrot.
 However, I've been told that they frequently fly through the nature reserve earlier in the morning.